davidssmith/DCEMRI.jl/README.md

 In the simplest incarnation, if you already have a MAT file containing your data,  you can run the analysis from within Julia using
 ```
-using DCEMRI
+julia> using DCEMRI

-results = runmodel(datafile="/path/to/your/datafile.mat")
+julia> results = fitdata(datafile="/path/to/your/datafile.mat")
 ```
 __DCEMRI.jl__ will look for parameters in the input MAT file, and if they are found will use them.
 Anything not found in the MAT file will be initialized from the defaults.
 These defaults can be viewed with the `defaultparams()` command.
-You may also override both the MAT file and the defaults by passing keyword arguments to `runmodel`.
+You may also override both the MAT file and the defaults by passing keyword arguments to `fitdata`.

 ### As a shell command